How to Apply

 - Breathe.
 Don’t feel you have to give an immediate answer to a question.
-It is perfectly all right to pause and gather your thoughts before answering the question
+It is ok to pause and gather your thoughts before answering the question

 - Don’t look for hidden agendas.
 We’ll give you a clear brief at the beginning of each exercise.
 We want you to have the best chance to show us what you can do.

-- Don’t worry if an exercise hasn’t gone well – you’ll have at least one more opportunity to demonstrate your capability and will meet a range of people from the business area.
+- Give the day your all and don’t worry if an exercise hasn’t gone well.
+You will have other opportunities throughout the day to demonstrate your capability and passion for the programme and the business.
 A decision is not made by one person or on the basis of one exercise.

 - Get involved in all the exercises.
 We can only assess your contribution and record what you say, not what you may have been thinking.